Skip to main content

 FAQ

 Three to seven is a practical ceiling for most meetings.
 If you're consistently generating ten or more, the meeting scope is too broad and you risk nothing getting prioritised.
-Use the count setting to match your typical meeting style.
+Use the count setting to match your typical meeting style, then delete any items without a clear owner.

-best way to track meeting action items across a team
+What is the best way to track action items across a team?

-Paste the generated list directly into your shared tool of choice — Notion, Asana, Linear, or a simple Confluence page.
+Paste the generated list directly into your shared tool — Notion, Asana, Linear, or a Confluence page.
 Assigning each item inside the tool immediately after the meeting is what separates lists that get done from ones that get forgotten.
+Replace placeholder owner labels with real team members' names.